 Best Ohio Employment Discrimination Attorney Answer: What do I have to disclose to the bankruptcy court when I have a pending employment lawsuit?
 What if I don’t disclose the lawsuit when I file for bankruptcy?
 What kind of lawyer do I need to sue my employer for wrongful termination?

 While it is true that lawyers disagree quite often, one thing that all lawyers in the legal community agree on is this: the bankruptcy laws in this country are long, convoluted and difficult to decipher for attorneys who do not specifically specialize in bankruptcy.
-However, even though The Spitz Law Firm deals strictly with employment law, there is a particular bankruptcy issue that has crept into the employment litigation field.
+However, even though Spitz, The Employee’s Law Firm deals strictly with employment law, there is a particular bankruptcy issue that has crept into the employment litigation field.
 Our employment lawyers have blogged about some bankruptcy related issues before.
 (See I Sued My Employer For Discrimination And It Filed For Bankruptcy.
 Best Lawyer Help!; and Can My Employer Fire Me Because I Filed For Bankruptcy?
 I Need A Lawyer!).
 But, what happens when someone has a new or pending bankruptcy and an employment lawsuit at the same time?

 This particular issue was just recently dealt with by the United States District Court for the District of Colorado.
 In Tracy L. Zubrod v.
 Burris Company, Inc., a former employee of Burris, Kellee Wertz, filed a lawsuit claiming she was retaliated against, including wrongful termination, when she reported to her company numerous incidents of discrimination against employees on the basis of their age, gender, race/color, and pregnancy.
 However, the most recent issue decided by the court on this particular case has nothing to do with the facts of Ms. Wertz retaliation claims.